High-Performance Generation of Constrained Inputs: Design

 \subsection{Visitors}

-Now that we have a set of types corresponding to a grammar with APIs with which to construct and generate them, we want to be actually able to \emph{use} these types to accomplish some goal.
-This means being able to both \emph{inspect} and \emph{manipulate} instances of these types, preferably with the ability to implement such operations generically when specific knowledge of the grammar is not needed.
-A typical solution to this problem is to use a \emph{visitor pattern,} wherein a ``visitor'' type implements a callback for each type to be visited.
-This won't work for us; while theoretically we could generate visitor traits per-grammar, this would make it effectively impossible to create a visitor that is able to act on arbitrary grammars.
+Now that we have a set of types corresponding to a grammar with APIs with which to construct and generate them, we want to be able to use these types to accomplish some goal.
+This means both being able to inspect and manipulate instances of these types, preferably with the ability to implement such operations generically when specific knowledge of the grammar is not needed.
+A typical solution to this problem is to use a \emph{visitor pattern}~\cite{visitorpattern}, wherein a ``visitor'' type implements a callback for each type to be visited.
+While theoretically we could generate visitor traits per-grammar, this would make it effectively impossible to create a generic visitor that can act on arbitrary grammars.

-Instead, we define a visitor \emph{trait,} generic over a grammar's opaque type, which itself contains a \emph{function} generic over a explicit type.
+Instead, we define a visitor trait generic over a grammar's opaque type, which itself contains a function generic over an explicit type.
 Rather than describe this pattern conceptually (by which we will miss many details), we present an example visitor in \cref{fig:write-visitor-impl}.
-This figure shows the implementation of a visitor which serializes a derivation tree into its corresponding string.
-Visitors which handle mutable nodes have nearly identical structure.
+This figure shows the implementation of a visitor that serializes a derivation tree into its corresponding string.
+Visitors that handle mutable nodes have a nearly identical structure.

 This implementation may at first appear intimidating with its various generics, associated types, and lifetimes, but its design ensures the following qualities: